The Assassination of John F. Kennedy

 The Japanese Minister of Foreign Affairs, Mamoru Shigemitsu, signing the peace proclamation aboard the USS Missouri

-In the ensuing Tokyo Trials, seven people were executed for crimes against peace, war crimes and crimes against humanity, including the Japanese Prime Ministers, Kōki Hirota and Hideki Tojo.
+In the ensuing Tokyo Trials, seven out of the 28 people on trial were executed for crimes against peace, war crimes or crimes against humanity, including the Japanese Prime Ministers, Kōki Hirota and Hideki Tojo.
+Other Prime Ministers during this time were not executed, either sentenced to prison, dying before Japanese surrender or simply not being tried.
+Most notably, Senjūrō Hayashi and Fumimaro Konoe both died before Japanese surrender, from a brain haemorrhage and cyanide ingestion respectively.
+Kiichirō Hiranuma was sentenced to life at Tokyo before passing away in 1953.
+Nobuyuki Abe was arrested by the American occupation government but was never tried for any war crimes.
 The Emperor, however, was not tried on such crimes, despite being complicit in them, as the United States believed that in order to secure Japan for a democratic future, a stable Emperor must help them in their efforts.
 In addition, no-one on trial ever implicated Hirohito in any of the atrocities they committed in China and the Pacific.

 However, the head of Unit 731, the Japanese human experimentation unit, Shirō Ishii, was not indicted for such crimes, as the Americans wanted to exchange their findings for immunity in court.
 Some of Unit 731’s experiments involved largely biological research.
 On occasion, they would release the bubonic plague into populated Chinese villages to study the rate of infection.
 They would give various diseases to prisoners of war and vivisecting them to observe the results on the human body.
 They would also cut open a person whilst they were still alive to remove organs to observe what impact it would have on the human body, including connecting the guts back up to the throat.
 This is only the tip of the iceberg of these experiments and the man behind these experiments got off Scott free.